 Humanity transcends nationalities, gender, ethnicities, and life’s choices.

 That is what we should aspire to be.

 Kamini Singgam is an introverted extrovert that strives to see the rainbow at the end of the road.
-An experienced writer, editor and social worker, she is currently an assistant managing editor with Leaderonomics.
+An experienced writer, editor and social worker, she was previously an assistant managing editor with Leaderonomics.
 She finds joy in sharing ideas and stories that can impact lives for the better.

 Editor’s note: We have just launched a global ‘DoGood’ campaign called the 21 MAD Days challenge beginning 16 of February 2020.
 Each day, from the 16th of February to the 7th of March, a daily ‘Make A Difference’ challenge, based on United Nations’ 17 Sustainable Development Goals will be issued.
 Complete the challenge and post your ‘success’ on any social media platform.
 To register for the challenge, go to: https://mad.leaderonomics.org/

 Once you register, you will get a special 21 MAD Days kit outlining the daily challenges.
 Looking forward to see you all finish the 21 MAD Days challenge.
 Enjoy and lets go MAD together #21maddays #leaderonomics

 Finish all the challenges and be a MAD champion (and a cool cert to prove it!).